Silene0259/Cybersecurity-Notes-2024/Network-Addressing.md

 The OS will randomly generate a **link-local address**.
 They are not guaranteed to be unique outside the network.

+## Loopback Address

+Loopback addresses represent the same interface in a computer.
+It is home.
+It is how the computer talks to itself.
+Most operating systems use `localhost` to represent the IPv4 loopback address of `127.0.0.1`.

 ### IP Protocol

 An Internet Protocol that is a numerical label assigned to devices.
 These devices include devices connected to the internet.